azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS student guide - Intelligent analytics.md

 *Sentiment Analysis*

-1. What service would you recommend Adventure Works capitalize on in order to scalably apply a sentiment score to each message as it enters the system?
+1. What service would you recommend First Up Consultants capitalize on in order to scalably apply a sentiment score to each message as it enters the system?

 2. How would you enhance your baseline chat flow to incorporate this sentiment processing?

 *Request forwarding*

-1. What Azure service or API would you suggest Adventure Works utilize for understanding how to route guest requests to housekeeping or room service?
+1. What Azure service or API would you suggest First Up Consultants utilize for understanding how to route guest requests to housekeeping or room service?

 2. How would you implement or configure this service?